Affiliate links on Android Authority may earn us a commission. Learn more.

 Using Android File Transfer

 Want to stick with the official method?
-That’s not a problem!
+Not a problem.
 Here’s how to download and use Android File Transfer:

 - Download Android File Transfer for Mac from the Android website here.
-Note that you’ll need to be running macOS 10.7 or higher to use the app.
+You’ll need to be running macOS 10.7 or higher, but that’s most Macs.

 - Open AndroidFileTransfer.dmg.

-- Drag and drop the Android File Transfer app into the Applications folder in the Finder pop-up.
+- Drag the file into the Applications folder in the Finder pop-up.

 - Double click Android File Transfer.
-You’ll likely be prompted that the app was downloaded from the internet as a quick security check.
-Click Open to continue.
+You’ll likely be prompted with a quick security check, but click Open to continue.

-- Connect your phone to your Mac via a USB cable, and Android File Transfer should open automatically.
-Check your notifications bar and change the USB settings to File transfer/MTP mode if it doesn’t.
+- Connect your phone to your Mac via a USB, and Android File Transfer should open automatically.
+If it doesn’t, check your notifications bar on your Android phone and change the USB Preferences to File transfer mode if it doesn’t.

-Those six steps listed above make Android File Transfer sound nice and easy to use, but anyone who has attempted this ostensibly simple process will know that it usually takes several attempts and many error messages to get the app to recognize your phone.
-It’s been well overdue for a full overhaul for years, but as it stands, there are legacy bugs that keep popping back up.
+Those six steps make Android File Transfer sound easy to use, but anyone who’s used it will know that it may take several attempts to get the app to recognize your phone.

-It’s also awkward to have to browse through your phone’s files in the app’s custom explorer with no previews and no quick access to your desktop folders.
-This is much easier on a Windows machine where you can use the native file explorer complete with shortcuts and the like.
+It’s also awkward to have to browse through your phone’s files in the app’s custom explorer with no previews and no quick access to your desktop.

 Using a cloud storage solution